Azasakhe/Netflix/Library-settings.md

-## Explanation of the functions in the Library settings
+## Explanation of the functions in the Library settings (for most recent add-on version)

+### Enable Kodi library management
+Enables the use and management of the Kodi library, when enabled will be add on each TV Show / Movie the following context menus:

+Export to library / Remove from library / Update inside library / Export new episodes

+### Add Netflix folders to Kodi library sources
+Add to the sources of Kodi library the netflix folders, to browse Netflix content directly from the Kodi library.

+Once added you will have to restart Kodi to be able to view them, after that you need to configure them as follow:
+1) In the Kodi homepage, open menu `TV Shows` or `Movies`, then open `Files` sub-menu.
+2) Select `Netflix-Shows` or `Netflix-Movies` (both need to be configured) and open the context menu `Edit source`
+3) In the new window press Ok, another window will be opened
+4) Set `This directory contains` field with appropriate content
+5) Set `Choose information provider` field with the appropriate scraper e.g. The Movie Database Python
+6) Press OK to complete the configuration of the selected folder

 ### Auto update mode
 Establishes which method to use to update the tv shows in order to export automatically new seasons and episodes.

 - Manual: updates to tv shows must be done manually, through context menus `Export new episodes`, or in alternative by select the menu `Check for updates now`.
-- Scheduled: updates to tv shows are automatic, you will need to set up a schedule.
+- Scheduled: updates to tv shows will be automatic, you will need to set up a schedule.

-### Keep My List and Kodi Library in sync
+- When Kodi starts: updates to tv shows will starts at Kodi start-up, once a day.

+### Synchronize Kodi library with "My list"
 Allows you to automatically export/remove the tv shows/films to the Kodi library when they are added/removed from My List of an specific profile.
-If My List has been modified externally for example through the website, in the Kodi library no changes will be made immediately, you will have to wait for the schedule to run.
+If My List has been modified externally (for example through the website or mobile app), the Kodi library updates will be postponed to the scheduled time.

 Perform full sync now: Start synchronization immediately (export tv shows and also movies) but delete everything previously exported.<br/>
 _DO NOT USE IT TO SYNCHRONIZE WITHOUT WAITING FOR THE START OF THE SCHEDULING, OTHERWISE RISK BAN OF YOUR ACCOUNT._